e-vinci/web3-2025/src/data/post/course-lessons/lesson-5-graphql.md

         fields: (t) => ({
             //...
             isForSelf: t.boolean({
-              resolve: (businessObject) => {
+              resolve: (parent) => {
-                return [businessObject.payerId] == businessObject.participants.map(p => p.id )
+                return [parent.payerId] == parent.participants.map(p => p.id )
               },
             }),
         }),
     });
 ```

-`businessObject` is the object we want to manipulate in the backend, currently it is the object we get from prisma.
+`parent` is the object we want to manipulate in the backend, currently it is the object we get from prisma.
 This object usually has some specific fields and methods that we do not want to expose.
 Pothos enables us to easily manipulate both.
 Pothos calls the business objects "backing models" : https://pothos-graphql.dev/docs/guide/schema-builder

 4. Add the query for easily getting an expense by id.